espell/quakeheap/README.md

 I snuck a line within the fibonacci build (in the makefile) to build the "testing.c" file.
 Additionally, I changed the output location of the build to be the current folder (as opposed to within "dumb", "eager", etc).

 "testing.c" has some preliminary code to time basic operations of a heap.

-##Note
+The current code relies on the memory handlers that live in "trunk/".
+I arbitrarily chose the "dumb" implementation.

+## Note

+-trunk/queues/queue_common.h has ALPHA and MAXRANK defined for when we want to try simulating with different alphas.